pclov3r/iq_tool/README.md

 *   **Edge Cases:** The tool may not gracefully handle all possible inputs, file formats, or command-line argument combinations.
 *   **Security:** No formal security audit has been performed.
 Use caution with untrusted input files.

 ## Please use this tool with this context in mind and review the code if you intend to use it for any critical purpose.
+For such use cases it's suggested to use a more stable platform like [GNU Radio](https://github.com/gnuradio/gnuradio).
 ---

 ### Key Features